 However, no sooner had we arrived we began to notice some uncanny coincidences, which actually made us feel more comfortable and relaxed in our new adventure:

 • Very soon after arriving we popped next door to the village hall for one of their welcoming village cafes.
 Gillian nudged me, recognising a face from our previous town.
-It was indeed the lady who used to serve Gillian some 35 years ago from behind the counter of our local chemist.
+It was indeed the lady who used to serve Gillian some 35 years ago (circa 1985) from behind the counter of our local chemist.
 Having two young children at the time, Gillian was a regular visitor.
 We've since found out the couple lived but a stone's throw from our previous address.

 • It wasn't long before we met another lovely couple in the village.
 Although the gentleman was brought up in Portesham (he recalls happy times as a young lad growing up in Possum), he moved and worked as a policeman in Hampton Police Station.
 Gillian's dear departed father was also a policeman, stationed at nearby Feltham Police Station, more or less next door.
 He told us that without a doubt the two of them would have crossed paths.
 Both families were quite often at Imber Court, the Metropolitan Police's Sports & Social Club.

 • Now a dear friend, another villager tells us she used to live in the same road as Gillian and her parents in Sunbury-on-Thames.

 • Our current neighbours moved here from Kingston-upon-Thames, Gillian's shopping area of choice for many a year.
 Not only had they previously lived in the same street as us for a while but his brother still lives but 12 doors away from our previous home in Whitton.

 This village is indeed renowned for its "Kismet".